How to Make a Succulent-Filled Embroidery Hoop Christmas Wreath

 This easy-to-make embroidery hoop wreath is the perfect way to incorporate trendy succulents into your holiday decorating this season.
-Combine the plants with red accents and small ornaments to create a modern take on a Christmas wreath that will wow your guests.
+Combine the plants with red accents and small ornaments to create a modern take on a pretty Christmas wreath that will wow your guests.
 If you use faux succulents, your wreath will last for years to come.
 If you decide to use real succulents, remove them from the foam when the season is over and plant them in a dish garden so you can continue to enjoy their beauty for seasons to come.

 Follow these simple how-to instructions to assemble your embroidery hoop Christmas wreath.
 You should be able to complete the project in under an hour.